thilong/TrimUI_RR_Build/README.md

 2. New retroarch now can use "glui" menu driver.
 3. No vulkan video driver. ( No vulkan library in sdk to link...)
 4. No Trimui menu
+5. No shaders, because the mali-fbdev gl driver failed to initialize, and it's replaced by 'sdl_gl';